 Write great copy for advertisements

-It is often a good idea, when writing ad copy, to choose a target audience you want to attract.
+Also, when writing real estate ad copy, it is a good idea to choose a target audience that you want to attract:

-- Would the property you are trying to let suit young professionals and is this target market actively looking in the area?
+- Would the property you are trying to lease suit young professionals and is this target market actively looking in the area?

 - What features of the property or the location would appeal to young professionals?